What is the Attenuation? How many types of Dispersion? How many types of Fiber Buffering Loose? What is the Tube Buffering?

 (i) Absorption – Natural Impurities in the glass absorb light energy.

-(II) Scattering – Light rays travelling in the core reflect from small imperfections into a new pathway that may be lost through the cladding.
+(II) Scattering – Light rays traveling in the core reflect from small imperfections into a new pathway that may be lost through the cladding.

 - Absorption – Natural Impurities in the Glass Absorb Light Energy.